Factbox: When key U.S. states have to finalize election tallies

 The state’s election commission has until Dec.
 1 to certify the election results.
 Trump’s campaign paid the commission $3 million on Nov.
 18 for a recount of the vote in two heavily Democratic counties.
 Across the state, unofficial results had Biden ahead of Trump by more than 20,000 votes.

-Reporting by Jason Lange; Additional reporting by Michael Martina; Editing by Scott Malone and Alistair Bell
+Reporting by Jason Lange; Additional reporting by Michael Martina; Editing by Scott Malone and Alistair Bell; Editing by Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.